Beshario/beshario.github.io/aboutme.md

 subtitle: Who Am I?
 ---

 My name is Beshari Jamal.
-I have the following qualities:
+Welcome to my space; this website is an ongoing effort to share some of the multidisciplinary projects I have worked on and some of my notes and ideas with the world.
+Enjoy!.

 - I am passionate about mechanical design
 - I am also passionate about programming
 - Therefore I'm passionate about robotics

-What else do you need?

 ### My story
 #### Professional Experience